 12,382 land acres and 10,950 marine acres

-Sept / Oct and Feb / March are the least rainy, however even then afternoon and evening storms roll in.
+It is hot and humid all year long.
+The annual average temperature is 26ºC (79ºF) and the annual average rainfall: 2500 mm (98 inches).
+Sept / Oct and Feb / March are the least rainy, however, even then afternoon and evening some storms might roll in.

 Did You Know?